cockroachdb/docs/v21.2/schedule-cockroachdb-kubernetes.md

 	`cockroachdb-2` is now scheduled onto the `gke-cockroachdb-default-pool-4e5ce539-68p5` node.

-## Pod labels and annotations
+## Resource labels and annotations

-To assist in working with your cluster, you can add labels and annotations to your pods.
+To assist in working with your cluster, you can add labels and annotations to your resources.

 Specify labels in `additionalLabels` and annotations in `additionalAnnotations` in the Operator's custom resource, which is used to [deploy the cluster](deploy-cockroachdb-with-kubernetes.html#initialize-the-cluster):